SwedbankPay/developer.swedbankpay.com/_includes/one-click-payments.md

 {% else %}

 When the initial purchase is successful, a `paymentToken` is linked to the payment.
-You can return the value by sending a `GET` request towards the payment resource with the `payerReference` included.
+You can return the value by performing a `GET` request towards the payment resource with the `payerReference` included.

 {:.code-view-header}